HVAC contractors in

 Submit license application

-File application with Illinois Department of Financial and Professional Regulation including experience documentation, background check, and application fees.
+File application with Illinois Department of Labor including background check, experience documentation, and application fees.
+Processing takes 4-6 weeks for complete applications.

 About This Market